alasdairforsythe/tokenmonster/README.md

 ## How does it work and how is it different from BPE?

-Byte-Per-Encoding starts with single byte tokens and merges frequently occuring tokens together iteratively, growing the vocabulary out of single characters.
+Byte-Pair-Encoding starts with single byte tokens and merges frequently occuring tokens together iteratively, growing the vocabulary out of single characters.
 TokenMonster takes an entirely different approach, beginning with all possible tokens, and distilling the vocabulary down to the vocab size using a method inspired by chemical distillation.
 TokenMonster thereby does not run into the issue BPE has, that once a branch is chosen, it's assumed to be beneficial, and although it can later be pruned, the alternative branch that might have performed better has already been lost.

 The secret sauce that enables TokenMonster to outperform other algorithms is made from:
 1. The distillation method is an effective means of separating that which is wanted from that which is not, without losing any of the cream.